autoloadnextpost/auto-load-next-post/readme.txt

 2. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
 4. Go to the plugin settings page 'Settings > Auto Load Next Post'.
-5. Enter each of the containers specified to the theme you are using and press "Save".
+5. Enter each of the containers specified in the theme you are using and press "Save".

 == Screenshots ==
 1. Admin Settings Page

 == Changelog ==

-= 1.0.0 : 3rd April 2015 =
+= 1.0.0 : 4th April 2015 =
 * Initial version

 == Upgrade Notice ==
-= 1.0.0 : 3rd April 2015 =
+= 1.0.0 : 4th April 2015 =
 * Initial version